Elizabeth Madox Roberts: Life

-In 1910 she went to live for several years with her sister in Colorado and it was here that she contributed several poems to a little book of photographs of mountain flowers which would become her first published work.
-(In the Great Steep's Garden, privately printed, 1915.)
+In 1910, she went to live for several years with her sister in Colorado and it was here that she contributed several poems to a little book of photographs of mountain flowers, which became her first published work (In the Great Steep's Garden, privately printed, 1915).
 On the recommendation of a professor friend, Roberts enrolled as a freshman at the University of Chicago at the age of 36 in 1917, avidly studying literature and philosophy and fulfilling a lifelong dream of acquiring a college education.
-At the University of Chicago, she joined the Poetry club which included Glenway Wescott, Yvor Winters and Janet Lewis forming friendships and professional relationships.
+At the University of Chicago, she joined the Poetry club, which included Glenway Wescott, Yvor Winters and Janet Lewis, forming friendships and professional relationships.
 She graduated with a B.A. with honors in 1921, Phi Beta Kappa, and was awarded the Fiske Prize for a group of poems she wrote which went on to be published as Under the Tree in 1922.
 After completing her education, Roberts returned to Springfield, Kentucky, where she would spend much of the rest of her life.

 Roberts' first novel, The Time of Man (1926), about the daughter of a Kentucky tenant farmer, garnered her an international reputation.
-She went on to write several more successful and critically acclaimed novels throughout the 1920s and 30s, including The Great Meadow (1930), an historical novel about the early settling of Kentucky; A Buried Treasure (1931), about a rural Kentucky farm family who finds a pot of gold; He Sent Forth a Raven (1935), which reflects the contrasting World War I era ideological forces, and Black Is My Truelove's Hair (1938), the story of a shamed woman's return to her home village and restoration.
+She went on to write several more successful and critically acclaimed novels throughout the 1920s and '30s, including The Great Meadow (1930), a historical novel about the early settling of Kentucky; A Buried Treasure (1931), about a rural Kentucky farm family who finds a pot of gold; He Sent Forth a Raven (1935), which reflects the contrasting World War I era ideological forces, and Black Is My Truelove's Hair (1938), the story of a shamed woman's return to her home village and restoration.
 Roberts was diagnosed with terminal Hodgkin's disease in 1936.
 After this blow, Roberts began spending her winters in Florida; however, she returned to Springfield for the warmer months, writing and meeting family responsibilities.

 During her career, Roberts saw her public recognition solidified by several major prizes, including the John Reed Memorial Prize in 1928, an O. Henry Award in 1930, and the Poetry Society of South Carolina's prize in 1931.
 The Time of Man was nominated for the Pulitzer Prize in 1926; The Great Meadow was nominated for the same award in 1930.
 Robert Penn Warren spoke admiringly of her work, once calling her "that rare thing, a true artist".

-Roberts died in Orlando, Florida in 1941 and was returned home to Springfield for her burial.
+Roberts died in Orlando, Florida, in 1941 and was returned home to Springfield for her burial.

 In 2012, Dr. Victoria Barker, an English professor at Carson-Newman College, edited a previously unpublished novel by Roberts titled Flood.